hcornelison/cooks/_recipes/monster-cookies.md

 - In a large bowl, cream Butter and all Sugars together
 - Mix in Peanut Butter, Egg and Vanilla in that order.
 - In a separate bowl, mix Baking Soda, Salt and Flour.
 Slowly mix this into the Butter mixture.
-- Fold in Oats, M&Ms and Chocolate Chips.
+- Fold in Oats, M & M's and Chocolate Chips.
 - Chill the dough for 30 minutes.
 - Roll balls of dough, about 2 Tbsp in size.
 - Press a few extra M&Ms on top of each cookie.